shukriadams/guides/private-vpn.md

 # Private VPN

-your vps should have 1 core, 512 megs of ram, and plenty of bandwidth install ubuntu 18.04
+Your vps should have

+- 1 or more corec
+- 512 megs or more of RAM
+- plenty of bandwidth
+- disk space doesn't matter too much
+- ubuntu 18.04
+- Note : this installation doesn't seem to work on OpenVZ/linux containers.

 ssh into box